 THE MAJOR AND THE MINOR

 This romantic comedy was the directorial debut of Billy Wilder, who also co-wrote it.
-Later in his career he would make hay with the idea of men masquerading as women; here to rather less comic effect he has Ginger Rogers playing a 12-year old in order to pay the train fare home.
+Later in his career he would achieve comedy immortality with the idea of men masquerading as women, in ‘Some Like It Hot’.
+Here to rather less comic effect he has Ginger Rogers pretending to be a 12-year old in order to pay the train fare home.

-But as a romantic comedy it doesn’t get to first base for the obvious reason that Philip (Ray Milland) goes through the entire film blissfully unaware thst Su-Su ( as he irritatingly calls her) is an adult woman.
-And one who inexplicably has fallen for him so heavily that she wants to marry him!
+Even without this problem this romantic comedy doesn’t get to even first base for the obvious reason that Philip goes through the entire film blissfully unaware that Su-Su (as he irritatingly calls her) is an adult woman.

 Throughout the story I was wondering what his reaction would be when he discovers the truth but Wilder delays this moment until literally the last scene when quite absurdly Susan simultaneously reveals her true age and proposes to him - to which he readily agrees without a moment’s hesitation.